-- PSO 1 Graduates will be competent to use comprehended knowledge in science, humanities, mathematics, and civil engineering to deal with various professional matters and provide cost-effective, environment-friendly and sustainable solutions. - PSO 2 Graduates will be proficient to plan, design, construct and manage any project as a team member or team leader ethically serving the society and the nation as a whole. - PSO 3 Graduates will be confident to undertake self-learning, identify complex issues of Civil Engineering and formulate research programmes to contribute towards infrastructure growth and development of the nation using multi-disciplinary approach and skills.
+- PSO 1 Graduates will be competent to use comprehended knowledge in science, humanities, mathematics, and civil engineering to deal with various professional matters and provide cost-effective, environment-friendly and sustainable solutions. - PSO 2 Graduates will be proficient to plan, design, construct and manage any project as a team member or team leader ethically serving the society and the nation as a whole.

+PSO 3 Graduates will be confident to undertake self-learning, identify complex is and formulate research programmes to contribute towards infrastructure g the nation using multi-disciplinary approach and skills. partmen t of Civil Engineering Revised Curriculum Model